h15200/notes/react-testing-library.md

   4. getByText

-  - used to find non-interactive elements. divs, p
+  - used to find non-interactive elements. div, p

   5. getByDisplayValue